yangshun/front-end-interview-handbook/contents/introduction.md

 Unlike Software Engineering interviews, the formats for front end interviews are less known and less standard.
 However, there are a few common formats:

-- **Pop Quiz** - Short questions which test your knowledge and have clear non-subjective answers.
+- **Pop quiz** - Short questions which test your knowledge and have clear non-subjective answers.
 E.g. Explain the `this` keyword in JavaScript
 - **Algorithms** - LeetCode-style algorithmic coding questions, but solve them using JavaScript
 - **Write a small utility function/library** - Implement a common function in JavaScript.
 This is the front end version of LeetCode-style algorithm questions.
 E.g. Implement the `debounce` function found in Underscore/Lodash
-- **Build User Interfaces (component/app/game)** - Write HTML, CSS and JavaScript to implement a UI component or a small app/game.
+- **Build user interfaces (component/app/game)** - Write HTML, CSS and JavaScript to implement a UI component or a small app/game.
 E.g. Build a tabs component, Tic-tac-toe Game, Tetris Game
-- **System Design** - Describe and discuss how you would build a UI component/app/game and its architecture.
+- **System design** - Describe and discuss how you would build a UI component/app/game and its architecture.
 This is the front end version of system design questions.
 E.g. Describe how you would build Emoji autocomplete feature in a chat app, what APIs it would have, what components there are to the feature, how to ensure it has good performance, UX, etc.

 ## General tips for front end interviews